nl-design-system/utrecht/components/checkbox/README.md

 ### Keyboard support

+- `Space`: activate or deactivate checkboxes.
+For custom checkbox implementations, make sure to prevent scrolling the page using [`keypressEvent.preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
+- `Enter`: **do not use** the `Enter` key to toggle checkboxes, the `Enter` key is used to submit the form.
 - Move focus to each checkbox using the tab key (or shift + tab when tabbing backwards)
-- Activate or deactivate checkboxes with the space key

 ## Content guidelines